garethahealy/elastic-postman/README.md

 ## Future TODO
 - Add ability to download only the last zip
+- Slurp all mailing lists which are archive based
 - Update "idempotentConsumer" to be postgres aware
 - Set ElasticSearch IndexType to the mailling list name
 - Dockerize Kibana (https://hub.docker.com/_/kibana/)